Reading time: 2,340 words, 6 pages, 5 to 9 minutes

 As the Corporate Logistics Manager in a company I once worked for, representatives (sales people) from transport companies would visit.
 Sales people like to talk.
 They hate silence, so I gave them the silent treatment.
 I was pleasant, I nodded, I asked the occasional question to steer the dialogue, but I reined in my ego and let them talk.
 And, I learned things.
 They talked about themselves, they talked about their company, they talked about their competitors, and they also revealed things about our customers as well as our competitors (good market intelligence.)
 When they praised me as a great conversationalist, I tried not to laugh; they had done most of the talking.

 Ask, don’t tell customers as well.
 You’ll get a lot more traction by asking them questions instead of overloading them with bullshit.
-The answers they give you will help you steer the dialogue with further questions.
+The answers they give you will help you steer the conversation with further questions.

 Assumptions – When you ASSUME something, you make an ASS out of U and ME.
 Always beware of assumptions.
 Always verify your and others’ assumptions.
 It’s not easy, but as with most things the more you do it, the easier it becomes.